olkitu/PowerDNS-PHP-API/README.md

 This is very simple PHP DNS API for PowerDNS servers.
 It use directly MySQL-database with PHP-PDO method.

+This API support A, AAAA, TXT and TLSA records.

+## Requirements

+* Apache/Nginx
+* PHP7 with PDO-MySQL support
+* PowerDNS with MySQL

 ## Installation

 Clone repo to your server